 - The Pruver Agreement shall be binding upon and inure to the benefit of the parties and their respective successors and assigns.

-> - Upon the death or incapacity of a Promoter, the Promoter’s Account and business associated therewith may be passed on to his or her legal successors in interest (“Successor”).
-Whenever a Pruvit business is transferred by will or other testamentary process, the successor acquires the right to collect all bonuses and commissions of the deceased Promoter’s sales Organization.
+- Upon the death or incapacity of a Promoter, the Promoter’s Account and business associated therewith may be passed on to his or her legal successors in interest (“Successor”).
+Whenever a Pruvit business is transferred by will, the successor acquires the right to collect all bonuses and commissions of the deceased Promoter’s sales Organization.
 The Successor must:

-> - Accept and agree to all terms of the Pruver Agreement;
+- Accept and agree to all terms of the Pruver Agreement;

 - Comply with the terms and provisions of the Pruver Agreement; and